adityakamath/adityakamath.github.io/aboutme.md

 I currently work as an Embedded Systems Consultant/Engineer at an engineering consulting company in Eindhoven.
 While my job involves designing embedded software for machines/mechatronic components, I do keep my passion for robotics alive by building robotic projects in my spare time.
 This website is an attempt to document my experiences, results and learnings.
 Its mostly meant as a journal for myself as well as a portfolio for future collaborators/recruiters, but if you find something interesting and want to know more, do get in touch.

 The quickest way to do it would probably be email or a message on LinkedIn.
 You can also contact me via Instagram.
-Here, you can check out my photography, travel experiences and other random things I like.
+Here, you can check out my photography, travel experiences, music that I like and other absolutely random things.
 I also post updates about my robot builds on my stories.
 All the links are at the bottom of this page.

 Happy exploring!